Child-Parent Psychotherapy (CPP)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The study includes the same sample as Cicchetti et al. (1999).
+The study used the same sample as Cicchetti et al. (1999).
 The purpose of the study was to test the efficacy of Toddler-Parent Psychotherapy [now called Child-Parent Psychotherapy (CPP)] in depressed mothers of young children.
+In addition to the Cicchetti et al. 1999 sample the current study includes 55 additional dyads.
 Participants were randomly assigned to Toddler-Parent Psychotherapy (DI) or the nonintervention (DC) groups.
 A control group of nondepressed mothers (NC) was also created by directly contacting families.
-Measures utilized include the Diagnostic Interview Schedule (DIS-III-R), the Beck Depression Inventory (BDI) and the Strange Situation.
+Measures utilized include the Diagnostic Interview Schedule (DIS-III-R), the Beck Depression Inventory (BDI), and the Strange Situation.
 Results indicate that both groups with depressed mothers showed insecure attachment at baseline.
 At postintervention, the rate of secure attachment in the DI group was higher than both the NC and DC groups.
-Limitations include lack of generalizability to higher risk populations, small sample size, and lack of postintervention follow-up.
+Limitations include lack of generalizability to higher risk populations, small sample size, and high attrition.

 Length of controlled postintervention follow-up: None.